Muhammad Rafiq is a freelance writer, blogger, and translator with a master's degree in English literature from the University of Malakand.

-A modern reader might waive aside the literature of the Middle Ages with the reason that with life so short and art so long to learn, it is better to snatch the pleasure within easy reach.
-But if so, that reader will not understand how modern literature fits in an historical perspective, and he will miss a body of writings which, sympathetically approached, will be found to contain much of interest and, as Rossetti observed, “beauties of a kind which can never again exist in art.”
+A modern reader might waive aside the literature of the Middle Ages for the reason that with life so short and art so long to learn, it is better to snatch the pleasure within easy reach.
+But if so, that reader will not understand how modern literature fits in a historical perspective, and he will miss a body of writings which, sympathetically approached, will be found to contain much of interest and, as Rossetti observed, “beauties of a kind which can never again exist in art.”

 Old English: The History of Beowulf

 - The Angles brought the oral story of Beowulf with them to England in the sixth century.
-This was about seventy years about the death of Muhammad (PBUH) and coincided with the beginning of the great Tang Dynasty in China.
+This was about seventy years after the death of Muhammad (PBUH) and coincided with the beginning of the great Tang Dynasty in China.

 - Three hundred years later, they committed the story to writing, and that manuscript still survives.
 What happened to it for the next seven hundred years is unknown.

 - In 1706, it was recorded as being in Sir Robert Cotton’s library.
 Twenty-six years later, a disastrous fire broke out in the library, and the Beowulf manuscript narrowly escaped.
 The charred edges of its leaves can still be seen in the British Museum.

 Beowulf was not the only poem of its time.
 Two fragments of another poem, Waldere, which may originally have been as long as Beowulf, were discovered in 1960 in the binding of a book in the Royal Library at Copenhagen.

 Middle English by David Crystal at the British Library